 I made the Academy’s Merkava in March 2015, additional work such as surface anti-slip.

 I watched “American Sniper” with my wife today in the cinema complex near my house.
-Combat scene was extremely real, and armored cars are running around Iraqi city corners lively.
-Maybe I was inspired by this movie, I would like to make modern tank and picked up this Academy’s Merkava Mk.IV from my stockpile.
+The combat scene was extremely real, and armored cars are running around Iraqi city corners lively.
+Maybe I was inspired by this movie, I would like to make a modern tank and picked up this Academy’s Merkava Mk.IV from my stockpile.
 Probably this kit is already out of stock now.

-Oh, I decide to put the making in process kits aside today.
-I have also Hobby Boss Merkava Mk.III and if there’s time in the future, I’ll make it, too.
+Oh, I decided to put the making-in-process kits aside today.
+I have also Hobby Boss Merkava Mk.III and if there’s a time in the future, I’ll make it, too.